How to report an incident involving bias or hate at UW-Madison, including the actions taken following a report.

 Examples of bias and hate include, but are not limited to the following:

-The purpose of the reporting system is to provide support and resources to the involved parties of bias or hate incidents impacting the UW-Madison community.
+The purpose of the reporting system is to provide support and resources to parties involved in incidents of bias or hate impacting the UW-Madison community.

 The reporting system allows the University to understand and respond to situations that affect UW-Madison students, to educate and inform the community about such events, and to create awareness of intolerance as it relates to bias or hate incidents.